199-bio/dj-mixing-trainer/README.md

 Local dev
 - Open `index.html` directly in a modern browser, or serve the folder with any static server.

+Visual (non‑interactive) mode
+- The app defaults to a non‑interactive, animated tutorial skin (SVG).
+The original HTML controls are hidden in this mode.
+- Use the Start Tutorial button to see the controls animate like a step‑by‑step lesson.

 Deploy on Vercel
 - Push this repo to GitHub and import it in Vercel as a static project.
 Default settings work.
 A `vercel.json` is included but optional.